jthibault03/tp/docs/UserGuide.md

 		____________________________________________________________
 ```

+### Managing bills

+You can add bills to a trip.
+The bills are payed by a person but it can involve multiple people.

 ### Creating a Bill
 To add a bill to a trip, use the `addBill` command followed by the following flags: